dsnehasish74/Hacktoberfest21_Algo_Collection/CONTRIBUTING.md

 ### 📄 Updating README.md

-Add the relative link to your file in the list under the corresponding language heading.
+Add the relative link to your file to the list under the corresponding language heading.
 **The list is arranged in alphabetical order.**

 For example, for adding `my-awesome-algorithm.<ext>`, the list item will be